pituach/pituach/README.md

-👋 Hi, Ny name is Ronen Ariely.
+👋 Hi, My name is Ronen Ariely.

 I am a senior consultant, an applications & data architect.